-Water is precious for many reasons – including recreation.
-Chelan County PUD recognizes the importance of recreation to the quality of life of residents and visitors.
-As part of our responsibility as stewards of Chelan County waterways, the PUD built 14 parks covering more than 700 acres.
+As part of our responsibility as stewards of Chelan County waterways, we have built 14 parks covering more than 700 acres.
 These parks welcome more than 3 million visitors each year.
 Come see our parks for clear water, clean air and good times.

 Ballfield complexes within the parks provide baseball and soccer fields for local teams and also attract regional tournaments to the area.